NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the following task scenario into the chat]

     Can you find information related to contributors to project funding?

+    (Follow-up Questions):
+    - Can you tell us about the past, present, and future commitments here?
+    - Which sponsor was the largest contributor?
+Is that commitment in the past, present or future?

 [User has completed task.
 Note down time.]